lostjared/acidcam-gpu/ACMX2/README.md

   stylesheet presets or edit and persist custom QSS
 - **Qt6 GUI** available via the `interface/` subdirectory (`acmx2_interface`)
 - **MIDI Map Tool** — standalone Qt6 app for creating MIDI controller mappings (`interface/midi-map/`)

+## First run with the Qt interface

+The interface stores these choices, so normal setup is required only once:

+1. Open **File > Properties**, select **ACMX2** from the **Backend** menu, and confirm that the executable resolves to `acmx2`.
+Choose a shader directory containing `library.json` or the legacy `index.txt`; `library.json` is preferred.
+Select the directory used for snapshots as well.
+2. Open **Session > Session Properties** and choose the input mode, camera or input file, capture resolution, FPS, and window/output resolution.
+A fresh setup defaults to `1280x720` camera input and the default window resolution.
+3. For current texture-history shaders, enable **Texture Cache**, then enable **Use sampler2DArray history**.
+The second option maps to `--texture-cache-array` and is unavailable until the cache is enabled.
+4. Keep the cache size at `8` for the normal shader pack unless an effect requires another history depth.
+Cache delay controls how many frames pass between history updates; larger histories and output resolutions consume more GPU memory.
+5. After installing or updating a library, use **Playback > Remove Broken** if shaders fail on the active OpenGL driver.
+ACMX2 compile-checks the manifest, backs it up, removes only failing entries from the active list, and leaves the source files in place.

+Use **List > Shader Library Builder** to combine `.glsl` and `.comp` sources from multiple locations.
+It sorts entries, rejects duplicates and unreadable files, preserves fragment/compute types, and exports a self-contained library with an ordered `library.json`.
+Filename collisions are renamed instead of overwriting unrelated sources.

+The maintained shader collection uses the `sampler2DArray history` interface for current cache effects.
+Legacy shaders using `samp1` through `samp8` or `textures[SIZE]` require Texture Cache with array mode disabled.
+On supported non-macOS systems, **Playback > Rebuild Shader Cache** precompiles compatible variants after cache settings change, while **Clean Shader Cache** removes them. macOS compiles source at runtime because its OpenGL implementation does not support the persistent program-binary workflow.

+## ACMX2 backend release highlights

+The ACMX2 engine keeps its own version history independently of the shared ACMX interface and ACMXVK:

+- **2.101.1** fixed live-reload index drift for shader filenames containing `material`, so the engine and interface retain the same manifest positions.
+- **2.101.0** added broader menu shortcuts and crash-safe recovery for stale interface shared memory and synchronization objects.
+- **2.9.2** moved shader-library export work off the UI thread and enabled full 360-degree vertical look in 3D mode.
+- **2.9.1** made exact library-relative paths the primary identity for shader selection, playlists, and multipass chains while retaining legacy numeric compatibility.
+- **2.9.0** added direct library loading and a persistent recent-library menu.
+- **2.8.0** added the self-contained Shader Library Builder and corrected default video-window sizing from probed source dimensions.

+These versions build on the compute-shader, cache, editor, audio, MIDI, DNN, recording, and portability work summarized below.

 ## August 2026 Updates (Month to Date)